walinejs/waline/docs/en/server/notification.md

 - `AUTHOR_EMAIL`：The blogger’s email is used to distinguish whether the posted comment is posted by the blogger himself.
 If it is posted by the blogger, there will be no reminder notification.
 - `SITE_NAME`：Your site name, it will be displayed in notification message.
 - `SITE_URL`：Your site url, it will be displayed in notification message.
+- `QQ_TEMPLATE`：Notification template used by QQ.
+Variables and specific formats can be found in the notification template below.
+If not configured, the default template is used.
 ## Telegram Notification

 We use Telegram bot to send Telegram notification.
 You need to set the following env first.